Nuclear Energy and Greece’s Energy Transition

 Research Overview

 The global energy system is entering a new phase of transition in which clean, reliable and scalable energy sources are becoming central to economic competitiveness and energy security.
-Nuclear energy is re emerging globally as countries seek stable sources of low carbon electricity.
+Nuclear energy is re-emerging globally as countries seek stable sources of low carbon electricity.

 Recent technological developments, particularly the emergence of Small Modular Reactors (SMRs), are expanding the potential applications of nuclear energy.
 These new reactor designs are smaller, modular and easier to deploy than traditional nuclear power plants while maintaining high levels of safety and reliability.